temet.cosmo

 - cloudyUVBInput(gv)

-Generate the cloudy input string for a given UVB, by default with the self-shielding attenuation (at >= 13.6 eV) using the Rahmati+ (2013) fitting formula.
+By default, includes self-shielding attenuation (at >= 13.6 eV) using the Rahmati+ (2013) fitting formula.

 - makeCloudyConfigFile(gridVals)